 Your carry-on luggage is your best friend when you are traveling with kids.
 It’s like a treasure trove of goodies to keep your beast of a kid entertained and well-attended the entire duration of the flight.

 You can fill it up with a couple of tiny toys, books, or other items to keep them distracted.
 Don’t also forget to bring snacks as airline food can be expensive.

-While you have all these fun items for them, don’t overlook your carry on and altogether leave the essentials behind.
+While you have fun items for them, don’t overlook your carry-on and leave the essentials behind.
 Diapers, extra clothes, and medications are a must when you pack for your carry-on.

 10. Let sleep happen

-Aside from children burning off all their energies before the flying, make it as if you’re going into bedtime to make them feel like they are about to snooze off.
+Aside from children burning off all their energies before the flying, make it as if you’re going into bedtime to make them feel like they are about to sleep off.

 Let them wear pajamas to set the vibe or at least give them their favorite snuggle buddy at night.
 A blanket also sounds nice, so you better pack one.